BetaGo27/Re-ID-of-Mechanical-Components/README.md

 This is the network built for my master thesis "Object Re-identification for Assembly Parts to Aid Manual Assembly" This Re-ID system has a siamese structure and the locating part is based on Faster R-CNN.
 5 losses are to be trained in the learning process.
-The model is modified to fit the specific datasets and usage of the Institute https://www.ifl.kit.edu/index.php I will load the pretrained pth file later.
+The model is modified to fit the specific datasets and usage of the Institute https://www.ifl.kit.edu/index.php.
+It was trained with synthetic data and applied in the real world.
+I will load the pretrained pth file later.
 It is currently not friendly to be used directly, but i will try to modify it if i had time...
 ![image](https://user-images.githubusercontent.com/78811701/117865317-21646c00-b296-11eb-86c4-43d92d19cdc2.png)